ogrady/ogrady.github.io/_posts/2022-01-19-smart-onkyo.md

 ```

 ### Lovelace
 So finally, I was able to have my Onkyo integrated into my smart home.
-With matching labels for each button, the convenience to control it remotely (just in case I want to control the volume while I am in another room, for example).
+With matching labels for each button and the convenience to control it remotely (just in case I want to adjust the volume while I am in another room, for example).

 ![Home Assistant Remote](/assets/images/onkyo/ir_ha_remote.png){: .center-image }